ZhaoZuohong/SuspendFix/README.md

 LID0      S3    *enabled   platform:PNP0C0D:00
 ```

 Run this script first and then try to suspend and wakeup.
-There sould be no problems.
+There will be no problems.

-To run this script everytime the machine starts, I wrote `wakeupfix.service` to run it at boot time:
+To run this script each time the machine starts, I wrote `wakeupfix.service` to run it at boot time:

 ```bash
 [Unit]